 A: No one.
 The charges are civil, so the harshest penalties would be fines and limits on how the company does business.

-In general, law enforcement officials have had a tough time making criminal cases against high-profile people involved in the 2008 financial crisis.
+In general law enforcement officials have had a tough time making criminal cases against high-profile people involved in the 2008 financial crisis.
 Justice Department officials have argued that they simply don't have the evidence to prosecute criminal cases, which would carry a higher burden of proof than civil charges.

-As a result, most of the cases related to the crisis have been actions by regulators or lawsuits against small-time mortgage industry workers who committed on-the-ground fraud.
+So most of the cases related to the crisis have been actions by regulators or lawsuits against small-time mortgage industry workers who committed on-the-ground fraud.
 No major Wall Street executive has faced the threat of jail time in relation to the crisis.

 Q: Have lawmakers fixed the credit rating system?